Assimilative Causal Inference: Applications to Nonlinear Systems with Intermittency and Extreme Events

 \subsection{A Stochastic Model Capturing the El Ni\~no-Southern Oscillation (ENSO) Diversity}

-El Ni\~no-Southern Oscillation (ENSO) is a dominant climate phenomenon characterized by quasi-regular periodic behaviors in sea surface temperatures (SSTs) and in the atmospheric circulation across the equatorial Pacific Ocean \cite{clarke2008introduction, sarachik2010nino}.
+El Ni\~no--Southern Oscillation (ENSO) is a dominant climate phenomenon characterized by quasi-regular periodic behaviors in sea surface temperatures (SSTs) and in the atmospheric circulation across the equatorial Pacific Ocean \cite{clarke2008introduction, sarachik2010nino}.
 ENSO exhibits remarkable diversity in its spatial patterns, temporal evolution, and impacts, which can be broadly categorized into two main types: Eastern Pacific (EP) and Central Pacific (CP) El Ni\~nos, where an anomalous warming center occurs in the eastern and central Pacific, respectively \cite{capotondi2015understanding}.
 The opposite phases with anomalous cooling SSTs are called La Ni\~na.
 Understanding the causes of different ENSO events is crucial for improving climate predictions and mitigating socio-economic consequences.

 Although few models can accurately capture ENSO diversity, a recently developed stochastic conceptual model successfully reproduces its diverse behaviors and non-Gaussian statistics \cite{chen2022multiscale}.
-This model has been highlighted in a recent review \cite{vialard2025nino}, making it a suitable testbed for studying El Ni\~no diversity.
-Mathematical details are provided in the \nameref{Sec:Supporting_Information}.
-The model consists of six state variables: ocean zonal current in the CP ($u$), western Pacific (WP) thermocline depth ($h_W$), CP SST ($T_C$), EP SST ($T_E$), atmospheric winds ($\tau$, intraseasonal), and decadal variation ($I$, decadal).
+This model has been highlighted in a recent review \cite{vialard2025nino}, making it a suitable testbed for studying the ENSO diversity.
+Mathematical details are provided in the \nameref{Sec:Supplementary_Information}.
+The model consists of six state variables: ocean zonal current in the CP ($u$), western Pacific (WP) thermocline depth ($h_W$), CP SST ($T_C$), EP SST ($T_E$), atmospheric winds ($\tau$, intraseasonal), and background Walker circulation ($I$, decadal).
 The first four variables ($u$, $h_W$, $T_C$, and $T_E$) operate on interannual timescales.
 As a nonlinear system with state-dependent noise, the model generates extreme events and intermittency.
-The two SST variables ($T_C$ and $T_E$) allow reconstruction of spatiotemporal SST patterns across the equatorial Pacific, providing an intuitive way to identify different ENSO event types.
+The two SST variables allow reconstruction of spatiotemporal SST patterns across the equatorial Pacific, providing an intuitive way to identify different ENSO event types.